 Rizzoli & Isles: Jane Rizzoli/Maura Isles (There's definite chemistry between the two of them, although I'd prefer to read stories where they recognise that the other is the one person they'd be that way inclined for rather than stories where they were already aware of their homosexuality; aside from the fact that they're canonically established as straight in the series, I think it makes it more meaningful if the story explores them realising how they feel and gives them time to get used to it before they 'dive in')

-Star Trek: Most of the canonically-established couples in the series- Picard/Crusher, Riker/Troi, Paris/Torres, Janeway/Chakotay and Kira/Odo- are fine, but I also enjoy a good Archer/T'Pol or Data/Tasha Yar fic if it's properly explored, and I'll accept stories featuring Seven of Nine with either the Doctor or Janeway (They had an interesting connection if its handled properly; what can I say?) so long as Chakotay doesn't come across as the bad guy in his and Seven's relationship (Assuming anyone looks at that rather than the story being an AU where they never got together)
+Star Trek: Most of the canonically-established couples in the series- Picard/Crusher, Riker/Troi, Paris/Torres, Janeway/Chakotay and Kira/Odo- are fine, but I also enjoy a good Archer/T'Pol or Data/Tasha Yar fic if it's properly explored, and I'll accept stories featuring Seven of Nine with either the Doctor or Janeway (They had an interesting connection if it's handled properly) so long as Chakotay doesn't come across as the bad guy in his and Seven's relationship (Assuming anyone looks at that rather than the story being an AU where they never got together; I just felt that plot twist came a bit out of the blue, particularly given how quickly it ended in the novels after they got back to Earth)

 Stargate SG-1: Samantha Carter/Daniel Jackson (Well, they look better together than her and Jack; don't ask me to define exactly WHY I think that, I just think it works better.
 Maybe them being closer intellectually has something to do with it, to say nothing of the fact that they often end up working side-by-side to crack the mysteries they find themselves dealing with on their trips through the 'gate... and, of course, there's Daniel's little query in 'Fallen' when he'd TOTALLY lost his memory and yet almost instantly asked Sam if there was ever anything between them.
 Suggestive of feelings he had for her that he'd never admitted in the past because he didn't want to get in Jack's way, perhaps?
 (Plus, having read MaureenT's fantastic story "